Dr. Thomas R. Glueck

 My studies with the emphasis on statistics, computer science and business informatics led me from software development to numerous assignments as project manager, including many system developments and organizational consulting projects.

-My dissertation topic, however, seemed to have been well ahead of its time.
+My PhD thesis topic, however, seemed to have been well ahead of its time.

 Due to the exponential developments in the field of knowledge- and data-driven organizations, it could receive growing interest.
 Therefore, I am translating some of my work successively and try to present them in a concise, more practical way now.